-The Code consists of 12 articles, beginning with general statements (Articles 1-6) and leading to specific guidance (Articles 7-12).
-The Code reaffirms the use of the best scientific evidence available when making decisions about conservation and management measures for fishery resources and calls for the timely, complete and reliable collection of data for responsible fishery assessment.
-Article 5 of the Code articulates special requirements for developing countries, which include taking into account assistance in the areas of financial and technical assistance, technology transfer, training and scientific cooperation, as well as their right to develop their own fisheries.
-Reporting to the Committee on Fisheries (COFI), FAO is mandated to monitor progress and assist with the implementation of the Code (Clause 4.2).
+The Code reaffirms the importance of using the best scientific evidence available when deciding on fishery conservation and management measures and calls for the timely, complete and reliable collection of data for fishery assessment.
+FAO is mandated by the Committee on Fisheries (COFI), to monitor progress and assist with the implementation of the Code (Clause 4.2).
 Clause 4.3 of the Code expresses the means for its own revision.

-The objectives of the Code (contained in Article 2) are as follows:
+Objectives of the Code are defined in Article 2, as follows:

-- (a) establish principles, in accordance with the relevant rules of international law, for responsible fishing and fisheries activities, taking into account all their relevant biological, technological, economic, social, environmental and commercial aspects; - (b) establish principles and criteria for the elaboration and implementation of national policies for responsible conservation of fisheries resources and fisheries management and development; - (c) serve as an instrument of reference to help States to establish or to improve the legal and institutional framework required for the exercise of responsible fisheries and in the formulation and implementation of appropriate measures; - (d) provide guidance which may be used where appropriate in the formulation and implementation of international agreements and other legal instruments, both binding and voluntary; - (e) facilitate and promote technical, financial and other cooperation in conservation of fisheries resources and fisheries management and development; - (f) promote the contribution of fisheries to food security and food quality, giving priority to the nutritional needs of local communities; - (g) promote protection of living aquatic resources and their environments and coastal areas;

-- (h) promote the trade of fish and fishery products in conformity with relevant international rules and avoid the use of measures that constitute hidden barriers to such trade; - (i) promote research on fisheries as well as on associated ecosystems and relevant environmental factors; and - (j) provide standards of conduct for all persons involved in the fisheries sector.
+- (a) establish principles, in accordance with the relevant rules of international law, for responsible fishing and fisheries activities, taking into account all their relevant biological, technological, economic, social, environmental and commercial aspects; - (b) establish principles and criteria for the elaboration and implementation of national policies for responsible conservation of fisheries resources and fisheries management and development; - (c) serve as an instrument of reference to help States to establish or to improve the legal and institutional framework required for the exercise of responsible fisheries and in the formulation and implementation of appropriate measures; - (d) provide guidance which may be used where appropriate in the formulation and implementation of international agreements and other legal instruments, both binding and voluntary; - (e) facilitate and promote technical, financial and other cooperation in conservation of fisheries resources and fisheries management and development; - (f) promote the contribution of fisheries to food security and food quality, giving priority to the nutritional needs of local communities; - (g) promote protection of living aquatic resources and their environments and coastal areas; - (h) promote the trade of fish and fishery products in conformity with relevant international rules and avoid the use of measures that constitute hidden barriers to such trade; - (i) promote research on fisheries as well as on associated ecosystems and relevant environmental factors; and - (j) provide standards of conduct for all persons involved in the fisheries sector.